New Short Logo04

 Black

 This variety is turnip-like in size and shape, approximately eight inches long.
 Black radishes have a dull black or dark brown skin.
 When peeled, their flesh is white, quite pungent, and drier than other radishes.
-Black radishes have a longer shelf-life than most radishes, so they are available year-round, although the crop peaks in winter and early spring.
+Black radishes have a longer shelf-life than most radishes, so they are available year-round, although the crop peaks in winter & early spring.

 Daikons